lsst-ts/ts_athexapod/doc/index.rst

 Sending commands, you follow the same format as shown above `await athexapod.cmd_{nameOfCommand}.set_start(parameters, timeout)`
 Receiving events, you follow this format `await athexapod.evt_{nameOfEvent}.aget()` Receiving telemetry, you follow this format `await athexapod.tel_{nameOfTelemetry}.aget()`

+Configuration is handled using yaml files located in a git repository.
+The repository is called ts_config_attcs.
+What follows is the current schema that these configuration files can have.

+.. jsonschema:: ../schema/ATHexapod.yaml